RediSearch/RediSearch/docs/Commands.md

 ### Returns

-When provided with a valid directive name, the `GET` subcommand returns a string with the current configuration value.
-An array containing an array for each directive, consisting of the name and current value, is returned when '*' is provided.
+When provided with a valid option name, the `GET` subcommand returns a string with the current option's value.
+An array containing an array for each configuration option, consisting of the option's name and current value, is returned when '*' is provided.

-The `SET` subcommand returns 'OK' for valid runtime-settable directive names and values.
+The `SET` subcommand returns 'OK' for valid runtime-settable option names and values.